 What to do if you need a car to drive for Uber

-If you don’t currently have access to a car that qualifies for Uber, there are several options that many other Uber drivers use to get access to qualifying cars
+If you don’t currently have access to a car that qualifies for Uber, there are several options that many other Uber drivers use to get access to qualifying cars.
+I wrote a detailed guide about buying, renting, and leasing cars for Uber, but in summary these are your options:

 - Lease a car through Uber Xchange